bsdpunk/GetFilthy/README.md

 export WEBSPHEREHTML=/home/youruser/go/src/github.com/bsdpunk/webSphere/
 ```

 If setting up from scratch you need a user, password and database for mysql.
 The default is root:ContainerBleed with the database Widgets.
+Runs on port 80 by default.